AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/analytics.md

 Although you can see the Lifecycle hits in any debugging program/packet sniffer, we will simply show them in the Xcode debugging console.

-1. Having added your Lifecycle code in the previous section of the tutorial, build and run your project in Xcode so that it launches the simulator
+1. Having added your Lifecycle code in the Launch section of the tutorial, build and run your project in Xcode so that it launches the simulator
 1. In the Xcode debugging console, type `lifecycle` into the filter at the bottom to limit what shows up, and then scroll to the bottom of the entries
 1. Notice the `Analytics request was sent with body` section
 1. See values in the hit, including things like AppID, CarrierName, DayOfWeek, DaysSinceFirstUse, and other metrics/dimensions listed in the documentation